CSGames-Archive/Relay-2018/README.md

 **Languages/Frameworks**: React, Jest, ES6, Webpack, Enzyme

 ## Instructions
 - [ ] web application should be optimistic
 - [ ] the state should change without page refresh
 - [ ] the app will be "in memory" you can either only change the state of the application or modify the provided JSON files.
+- [ ] you need at least one waller per currency you want to trade
+- [ ] you can simulate that your user is already logged in your application state

 ### Bonus points (18pts)
 - [ ] Deploy on a public cloud. (ex: Heroku) (0.5 pt)
 - [ ] Public CI pipeline (ex: CircleCi is available for public repositories for free) *(add link to your pipeline in the readme.md)